Vishsubb/AIEngg/README.md

 For each session, you can find everything you need directly in the GitHub README.md for that session.
 This includes:

-- 📛 Required Tooling & Account Setup
-- 🧑‍💻 Recommended Pre-Work!
+- 📛 Required Tooling, Account Setup & 🧑‍💻 Recommended Pre-Work!
-- ⏺️ Recordings
-- 🖼️ Slide Decks
+- ⏺️ Recordings & 🖼️ Slide Decks
-- ⌨️ Assignment Code
-- 📜 Assignment Submission Forms
+- ⌨️ Assignment Code & 📜 Assignment Submission Forms

 ## 🧰 Tooling